usnistgov/metaschema/website/content/specification/_index.md

 An assembly definition also has a model which contains a sequence of *model instances*.
 A model instance is an instance of a field or assembly.

 {{<callout>}}
-Within a Metaschema module, the information model implementation is composed of assemblies, each of which are composed of more assemblies and field instances.
+Within a Metaschema module, the information model implementation consists of assemblies, each of which are composed of more assemblies, field, and flag instances.

 Field instances represent edge nodes, while assembly instances represent groupings of multiple information elements.

 Flag instances may exist on fields and assemblies, providing identifying or characterizing data about their containing definition.

-The following example illustrates the use of each type of definition, and the use of flag and model instances.
+The following example illustrates the use of each type of definition, and the use of flag and model instances to create a more complex model through composition.

 ```mermaid
 graph TD